-- Remove the log retainer and base fire brick. - 2.
-Remove the side and back fire bricks. - Unbolt the baffle plate.
+- 1. Remove the log retainer and base fire brick. - 2.
+Remove the side and back fire bricks. - 3.
+Unbolt the baffle plate.
 The baffle plate is held in with 2 x 10mm nuts that fix into a thread, which is wound into the body of the stove.
 You only need to remove the nut to slide the baffle plate away but sometimes these are stiff and will bring the thread with it but should easily wind back in place.
 Ensure the flat heat resistant fire rope seal is in good condition before reattaching the baffle.
 If the seal is not connecting with the stove body, excess air will spill into the stove, making the air wash and secondary burn less effective.
 We would also suggest adding a little bit of copper grease these bolts and the handle bolts when a service is carried out.
-Keeping these copper greased will ensure they remain easy to remove in years to come.
+Keeping this copper greased will ensure they remain easy to remove in years to come.
+The rope for the baffle is a generic 10mm wide self-adhesive fire rope that can be readily found online.